 Enough with the questionnaire.
 Now let’s check the answers.
 If you can honestly say «yes» to all of these questions, I would say that you are on the right path, even if you only have one client.
 Especially if you only have one client.

 An important part of building a brand is the relationship we develop with our customers.
 If you have a solid relationship with them, chances are your brand will become stronger.
 How?
 By becoming irreplaceable for your customers so that, even if they have other options out there, they will keep on choosing to work with you.

 Of course, you want to have a sustainable business that probably will not survive with one or a few clients.
-But the good news is, that if you have a small number of customers, it will be easier for you to actually know them and to nurture a relationship with them.
+But the good news is, that if you have a small number of customers, it will be easier for you to actually know them and to nurture the relationship with them.
 You can really discover what they need and find the best way to satisfy that need, and that can help your brand to grow organically thanks to the great customer experience that you will be creating.